Blanchet House: History

-Blanchet House operated from the same building until 2012 before moving to a newly constructed building nearby at the former site of a gay bar Dirty Duck.
+Blanchet House operated from the same building until 2012 before moving to a newly constructed building right next door at the former site of a gay bar Dirty Duck.
 The organization acquired the location in which Dirty Duck was located with a land trade deal with Portland Development Commission.
 The new building is larger and the upper floors are used as transitional housing.
 The demolition of Dirty Duck to make ways for Blanchet House marks the only demolition of a National Register of Historic Place in the history of Portland.
 Blanchet House demolished its old location, the historic Yamaguchi Hotel on March 21, 2023 despite opposition from Restore Oregon.
 It was reported in 2023 that the organization plans on building a health clinic on the site of their old building.

 Blanchet House's current building cost $12.9 million to build and $4 million of this came from the City of Portland through its Portland Housing Bureau.
 The funding deal came with the requirement that the construction project gave opportunity to contractors owned by women and minorities.
-An $88,000 contract was awarded to a company called Elkins Masonry Restoration Inc. which listed the owner as a member of the Confederated Tribes of the Grand Ronde.
+An $88,000 contract for work on Blanchet House was awarded to a company called Elkins Masonry Restoration Inc. which listed the owner Nichole Elkins as a member of the Confederated Tribes of the Grand Ronde.
+The City of Portland paid for this work.
 It was discovered during an investigation the City Ombudsman's Office and Oregon Department of Justice that despite the owner's claim that the company was independent from other companies, the company made use of equipment owned by her white male husband's company D&R Masonry Restoration Inc. free of charge.
 Additionally, estimating for the Blanchet House project was done by one of her husband's company's employee.
 The state law requires that a company qualifying under minority business enterprise "must not be dependent upon any non-disadvantaged, non-minority or non-woman-owned firm."
 Elkins Masonry reached a settlement with the Department of Justice requiring them to surrender their minoirty/women owned business certificate and pay $15,000.

+In December 2025, former executive director Scott Kerman resigned.
+Steve Cook, who has been an interim co-director became the executive director in May 2026.